hds-sandbox/bulk_RNAseq_course/develop/07c_DEA_visualization.md

 res_tableOE <- lfcShrink(dds, coef="condition_MOV10_overexpression_vs_control", type="apeglm")
 ```

 Depending on the version of DESeq2 you are using the default **method for shrinkage estimation** will differ.
 The defaults can be changed by adding the argument `type` in the `lfcShrink()` function as we have above.
 For most recent versions of DESeq2, `type="normal"` is the default and was the only method in earlier versions.
-It has been shown that in most situations there are alternative methods that have [less bias than the ’normal\` method](https://bioconductor.org/packages/devel/bioc/vignettes/apeglm/inst/doc/apeglm.html), and therefore **we chose to use apeglm**.
+It has been shown that in most situations there are alternative methods that have [less bias than the 'normal' method](https://bioconductor.org/packages/devel/bioc/vignettes/apeglm/inst/doc/apeglm.html), and therefore **we chose to use apeglm**.

 ??? info "More information on shrinkage"